 Some of the best trees for graduated displays that finalize in a red hue might be Downy serviceberry, blackgum, persimmon, and sassafras.
 The hues and tones of red vary from species to species.
 ‘Raywood’ ash has been described as having claret-colored foliage while ‘Eddies White Wonder’ dogwood has been labeled strawberry red.
 Each tone in the family has a delicious difference while still screaming ‘red.’

 In fall, as a tree begins to go dormant, the supply of chlorophyll running through the tree and its leaves begins to be blocked off.
 The lack of chlorophyll causes color changes in the leaves.
 Chlorophyll masks the other colors in the leaf and is usually the predominant color seen visually.
 When the green is not present, the other colors shine through.

 Red fall leaves are caused by a pigment called anthocyanin, which also causes purple hues.
 These anthocyanins are produced by sugars trapped in leaves in the fall.
 Unlike the other main plant pigments, anthocyanins are not present in most plants during the growing season.
 This can be confusing until you focus on the word “most.”

 Red maples and several other plants have naturally occurring anthocyanins and red-colored tree leaves at any time of the year.

 Trees That Turn Red in Autumn

-If you are captivated by the maroons, crimsons and cherry reds of fall, a list of trees with red fall foliage will help you as you search for that autumn color.
-The classic red maples seem to just get richer tones of red as the weather cools, while red oaks get a deeper wine colored red.
+If you are captivated by the maroons, crimson, and cherry reds of fall, a list of trees with red fall foliage will help you as you search for that autumn color.
+The classic, red maples seem to just get richer tones of red as the weather cools, while red oaks get a deeper wine-colored red.
 Other trees with tones of red are: